 That’s why referrals are one of the most powerful SaaS marketing strategies.

 In an ideal world, your customers love your SaaS product so much that they can’t stop raving about it.
 The reality is you have to motivate your customers to spread the word.
-A SaaS referral program with incentives or rewards can grow your customer base at a low cost.
+A SaaS referral program with valuable incentives or rewards can grow your customer base at a low cost.

 The best referral programs give incentives to both existing and potential customers.
 PayPal gives current customers up to $50 to market the service to friends and family.
 They hedge their chances of conversion by enticing referees with $10 when they open an account.